dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Nobody gets to live life backward.
-Look ahead, that is where your future lies.
+  Be true to your work, your word, and your friend.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)